ianrose/typesettings/README.md

 ### Advanced Usage

-With v4.0 you now have the ability to easily import Typesettings' mixins, functions, and internal variables separately and use them how you see fit within your project.
+You have the ability to easily import Typesettings' mixins, functions, and internal variables separately and use them how you see fit within your project.
 For example:

 ```scss
  @import "path/your-reset";